WinterAxis/ESV-MD-Bible/The_Bible_esv/20_Proverbs/Prov_9.md

 "Stolen water is sweet, and bread eaten in secret is pleasant."

 ###### 18
-But he does not know that the dead are there, that her guests are in the depths of Sheol. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+But he does not know that the dead are there, that her guests are in the depths of Sheol.

 ***